joeyjpg/continuum/README.md

 One major enhancement is that it lets you set your own `Client ID` as a setting.
 This means you don't need to recompile it, or to use [Revanced Manager](https://github.com/ReVanced/revanced-manager).

+# Discord
+Get a invite to the Discord server [here](https://discord.gg/vDuSpJEDrW).

+# Subreddit
+You can find the subreddit [here](https://old.reddit.com/r/continuumreddit/).

 # Setup
 See [SETUP.md](/SETUP.md)